top of page

 Sadly, this isn’t the language or followup typically being used for women with dense breast tissue in the United States.
 More often than not women are told they’re all clear, there’s no evidence of malignancy and advised to return in a year for a repeat mammogram.

-Since 43% of women have dense breast tissue,
+Since nearly 50% of women have dense breast tissue,

-there’s a 43% chance that your mammogram is inconclusive and
+there’s a nearly a 50% chance that your mammogram is inconclusive and

 you need further screening.